Turning Approach to 12-Step Integration

 In the 1930s Alcoholics Anonymous (AA) became the first twelve-step program.
 AA helped to aid its members in overcoming alcoholism.
 AA is comprised of members all over the world.
 Each group utilizes a group approach to recovery known as a “home group”.
 In addition, peer support from other members, a “sponsor” (the person who guides the member through the steps), along with active sharing and participation are part of the power of the group.
 Becoming a member happens by self-declaration.
 There are no dues or fees to join AA, NA, or any twelve-step fellowship.
 Members hold each other accountable, and support continues throughout one’s entire recovery.

-The steps have guiding principles.
-These principals are spiritual in nature and help someone suffering from alcoholism or addiction to find freedom and learn how to live without drinking or using drugs.
+The steps offer guiding principles.
+These spiritual principles help someone battling alcoholism or addiction find freedom and **learn how to live** without drinking or using drugs.

 Many experience a new life and recover from their active drug addiction, compulsion, and alcoholism.